 Three Points of View: The United States, Pakistan and India

+By Peter Zeihan In recent weeks, STRATFOR has explored how the U.S. government has been seeing its interests in the Middle East and South Asia shift.
+When it comes down to it, the United States is interested in stability at the highest level — a sort of cold equilibrium among the region's major players that prevents any one of them, or a coalition of them — from overpowering the others and projecting power outward.
+One of al Qaeda's goals when it attacked the United States in 2001 was bringing about exactly what the United States most wants to avoid.
+The group hoped to provoke Washington into blundering into the region, enraging populations living under what al Qaeda saw as Western puppet regimes to the extent that they would rise up and unite into a single, continent-spanning Islamic power.
+The United States so blundered, but the people did not so rise.
+A transcontinental Islamic caliphate simply was never realistic, no matter how bad the U.S. provocation.
+Subsequent military campaigns have since gutted al Qaeda's ability to plot extraregional attacks.
+Al Qaeda's franchises remain dangerous, but the core group is not particularly threatening beyond its hideouts in the Afghan-Pakistani border region.
 As for the region, nine years of war have left it much disrupted.
 When the United States launched its military at the region, there were three balances of power that kept the place stable (or at least self-contained) from the American point of view.
 All these balances are now faltering.
 We have already addressed the Iran-Iraq balance of power, which was completely destroyed following the American invasion in 2003.
 We will address the Israeli-Arab balance of power in the future.
 This week, we shall dive into the region's third balance, one that closely borders what will soon be the single largest contingent of U.S. military forces overseas: the Indo-Pakistani balance of power.

 Pakistan and the Evolution of U.S. Strategy in Afghanistan